sgrvinod/chess-transformers/README.md

 ```
 gh repo clone sgrvinod/chess-transformers
 cd chess-transformers
-pip install -e .
+pip install .
 ```

-If you are planning to develop or contribute to the codebase, install the package in <ins>editable mode</ins>, using the `-e` flag.
+If you are planning to develop or contribute or make changes to the codebase, install the package in <ins>editable mode</ins>, using the `-e` flag.

 ```
 pip install -e .